jsherman212/iosdbg/README.md

 #### If you're jailbroken with Unc0ver on iOS 12, you'll need to set CS_GET_TASK_ALLOW (0x4) in the csflags of the program you want to debug, as of March 6th, 2019.

 #### Theos
 Skip this step if it's already installed on your device.
 I have been using the iOS 9.3 SDK and (currently) the iOS 11.2 SDK to build this project.
 If you use a different SDK, edit the Makefile.
-I have been developing this debugger on an iPhone 6s on iOS 9.3.3, an iPhone 5s on iOS 10.3.2, and an iPhone X on iOS 12.1.
+I have been developing this debugger on an iPhone 6s on iOS 9.3.3, an iPhone 5s on iOS 10.3.2, an iPhone SE on iOS 12.0, and an iPhone X on iOS 12.1.

 Theos is a cross-platform suite of tools capable of building iOS software without Xcode.
 Refer to this link for instructions on installing Theos on your jailbroken iOS device: https://github.com/theos/theos/wiki/Installation-iOS